pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 ### Default inference of a string dtype

-By default, pandas will infer this new string dtype for string data (when creating pandas objects, such as in constructors or IO functions).
+By default, pandas will infer this new string dtype instead of object dtype for string data (when creating pandas objects, such as in constructors or IO functions).

 The existing `future.infer_string` option can be used to opt-in to the future default behaviour: